-Exhibit IV-12 depicts compatibility data associated with noise resulting from Airport operations.
-The mapped noise contours represent the forecast of 355,000 annual aircraft operations.
-Traffic pattern data for fixed-wing aircraft and helicopters also are shown on the map to indicate the approximate areas commonly overflown by fixed-wing aircraft and helicopters arriving at and departing from the Airport.
+Exhibit IV-8 depicts compatibility data associated with noise resulting from Airport operations.
+The mapped noise contours represent the forecast of 289,100 annual aircraft operations.
+The flight tracks used to generate the noise contours are also shown on the map to indicate the approximate areas commonly overflown by fixed-wing and rotary-wing aircraft arriving at and departing from the Airport.
+The outer limit of the Part 77 conical surface is shown to reflect the entire area that may be exposed to occasional single-event noise generated by aircraft flying overhead.